Choosing a university course

 - Students without the right subject – the foundation year acts as a conversion course, giving you a grounding in a subject before you start your degree properly

-- Students who didn’t meet entry requirements – this type of foundation year is to ensure you’re ready to make the step up from A Level to degree study
+- Students who didn’t meet entry requirements – this type of foundation year is to make sure you’re ready to make the step up from A Level to degree study

 - Mature students – if you took a break from education and are looking to start university, a foundation year is an excellent way of getting used to studying again

-- International students – some university courses will require you to take a foundation year combining academic study with English language classes to prepare you for studying in the UK
+- International students – some university courses will need you to take a foundation year combining academic study with English language classes to prepare you for studying in the UK

 Foundation years vary in content.
 Some cover a broad range of subjects and others are specific to the course you want to eventually study.
 Look at the details such as modules, assessment and teaching methods before choosing a foundation year course.